 - A reading assignment of short fiction, poetry, or drama.

 - A writing assignment or a section of a larger project.

 - Conceptual handouts with important information about the elements of fiction and course terminology.

 Who should enroll?

 This course is intended for 10th-12th graders who enjoy telling stories and have a competent grasp of English grammar.

 - Sound card and microphone (for live sessions)

 - Streaming video capabilities to watch recorded lectures

 Evaluation and Feedback

 An application is required for this course.
 Once a student has been accepted and is registered, I will contact families within 1-2 business days of registration.
-I believe very strongly in keeping parents “in the loop” at all times; I send weekly class update emails to parents as well as students.
+I believe very strongly in keeping parents in the loop at all times; I send weekly class update emails to parents and students.
 Parents also have the ability to view their child’s progress via an Observer Canvas account.